An Epidemic of Brain Damage: The Rising Incidence of Autism

 Americans are very fond of a "single cause" mindset.
 We like to think that if some bad thing happens, it has a specific, identifiable cause.

-Life is more complicated than that - you can have an auto accident because you did not sleep well, failed to eat breakfast, put in a hard day, got a cell phone call, and were trying to quiet the kids in the back seat - all at once.
+Life is more complicated than that - you can have an auto accident because you did not sleep well, failed to eat breakfast, put in a hard day, got a cell phone call, or were trying to quiet the kids in the back seat - all at the same time.
 You just get overwhelmed.
 Crash.

 Our "single cause" mindset is, in part, fed by our legal system, which has developed theories around the notion that unless an industry can be proven to have been the "cause" of a problem, they are excused from responsibility.
 Left unanswered is the question of who is responsible to fix problems which have several contributing factors - as appears to be the case in many public health problem areas.